cyrusimap/cyrus-sasl/docsrc/sasl/windows.rst

 Building Cyrus SASL on Windows
 ==============================

-Note, that Cyrus SASL on Windows is still laregely a "work in progress".
+Note, that Cyrus SASL on Windows is still largely a "work in progress".
 So far only the main library, plugins (SASLDB using SleepyCat, no MySQL) and several applications (see the list below) can be built.
 In particular, saslauthd doesn't compile on Windows.